 If you’re after a few more craft ideas to try with your kids over the summer holidays here are a few more simple and fun tutorials for them to have a go at; decorative paper butterflies for easy fun with paint, PVA glue trapping for more wacky experimentation and a fun and fancy rosette for a lovely way to reward their artistic efforts!

-If you and your kids do have a go at any of these crafts of the holidays I’d love to see them, so please don’t hesitate to get in touch with how you got on!
+If you and your kids do have a go at any of these crafts during the holidays I’d love to see them, so please don’t hesitate to get in touch with how you got on!